admiraltyio/admiralty/README.md

 Multicluster-scheduler is a system of Kubernetes controllers that intelligently schedules workloads across clusters.
 It is simple to use and simple to integrate with other tools.

 1. Install the scheduler in any cluster and the agent in each cluster that you want to federate.
-1. Annotate any pod or pod template (e.g., of a Deployment or [Argo](https://argoproj.github.io/argo) Workflow) in any member cluster with `multicluster.admiralty.io/elect=""`.
+1. Annotate any pod or pod template (e.g., of a Deployment, Job, or [Argo](https://argoproj.github.io/argo) Workflow, among others) in any member cluster with `multicluster.admiralty.io/elect=""`.
-1. Multicluster-scheduler replaces the elected pods by proxy pods and deploys delegate pods to other clusters.
+1. Multicluster-scheduler mutates the elected pods into proxy pods ("running" on a [virtual-kubelet](https://virtual-kubelet.io/)) and deploys delegate pods to other clusters (where containers are actually run).
+1. A feedback loop updates the statuses and annotations of the proxy pods to reflect the statuses and annotations of the delegate pods.
-1. New in v0.3: Services that target proxy pods are rerouted to their delegates, replicated across clusters, and annotated with `io.cilium/global-service=true` to be [load-balanced across a Cilium cluster mesh](http://docs.cilium.io/en/stable/gettingstarted/clustermesh/#load-balancing-with-global-services), if installed.
+1. Services that target proxy pods are rerouted to their delegates, replicated across clusters, and annotated with `io.cilium/global-service=true` to be [load-balanced across a Cilium cluster mesh](http://docs.cilium.io/en/stable/gettingstarted/clustermesh/#load-balancing-with-global-services), if installed.

-Check out [Admiralty's blog post](https://admiralty.io/blog/running-argo-workflows-across-multiple-kubernetes-clusters/) demonstrating how to run an Argo workflow across clusters to better utilize resources and combine data from different regions or clouds.
+Check out [Admiralty's blog post](https://admiralty.io/blog/running-argo-workflows-across-multiple-kubernetes-clusters/) demonstrating how to run an Argo workflow across clusters to combine data from different regions or clouds and better utilize resources.

 ## Getting Started